 Immediately prior to the completion of this offering and the Concurrent Private Placement, Mr. Tianhua Wu and his family will beneficially own all of our issued Class B ordinary shares.
-These Class B ordinary shares will constitute approximately 17.0% of our total issued and outstanding share capital and approximately 80.3% of the aggregate voting power of our total issued and outstanding share capital immediately after the completion of this offering and the Concurrent Private Placement due to the disparate voting powers associated with our dual-class share structure, assuming the underwriters do not exercise their over-allotment option and the automatic conversion of all preferred shares into Class A ordinary shares upon the completion of this offering, after taking into account the anti-dilution adjustments based on the initial public offering price of US\$8.00 per ADS.
+These Class B ordinary shares will constitute approximately 16.9% of our total issued and outstanding share capital and approximately 80.3% of the aggregate voting power of our total issued and outstanding share capital immediately after the completion of this offering and the Concurrent Private Placement due to the disparate voting powers associated with our dual-class share structure, assuming the underwriters do not exercise their over-allotment option and the automatic conversion of all preferred shares into Class A ordinary shares upon the completion of this offering, after taking into account the anti-dilution adjustments based on the assumed initial public offering price of US\$6.00 per ADS, the midpoint of the estimated offering price range shown on the front cover page of this prospectus.
 See "Principal Shareholders."
 As a result of the dual-class share structure and the concentration of ownership, holders of Class B ordinary shares will have considerable influence over matters such as decisions regarding mergers, consolidations and the sale of all or substantially all of our assets, election of directors and other significant corporate actions.
 Such holders may take actions that are not in the best interest of us or our other shareholders.
 This concentration of ownership may discourage, delay or prevent a change in control of our company, which could have the effect of depriving our other shareholders of the opportunity to receive a premium for their shares as part of a sale of our company and may reduce the price of our ADSs.
 This concentrated control will limit your ability to influence corporate matters and could discourage others from pursuing any potential merger, takeover or other change of control transactions that holders of Class A ordinary shares and ADSs may view as beneficial.